eshazen/watch/README.md

    * Weather info
    * Any other not-quite realtime info pushed via WiFi

+The watch would link to base stations at home and at work for updates.
+This could be WiFi (power hungry!), or something like RFM69 (915 MHz).

 The idea would be that the watch has WiFi but only powers up every 10min or so and tries to connect to the last AP, otherwise tries a short list of AP.
 Some fairly smart algorithm should recognize when not near an AP and give up,